sjkrieg/dge/README.md

 ![overview diagram](https://raw.githubusercontent.com/sjkrieg/dge/main/overview.png)

-This repository contains initial code for the paper "Deep Ensembles for Learning on Graphs with Higher-order Dependencies."
+This repository contains initial code for the paper "Deep Ensembles for Graphs with Higher-order Dependencies."
 The proposed model, DGE (Deep Graph Ensembles), utilizes an ensemble of graph neural networks (GNNs) to exploit neighborhood variance in [higher-order networks](https://github.com/sjkrieg/growhon).
 In graphs with higher-order dependencies, DGE consistently outperforms all state-of-the-art baselines.

 ## Version history
 0.1 (CURRENT) Supports node classification experiments for DGE, GraphSAGE, and GIN on two of the data sets (Air and Wiki).